pdgilbert/hw_dht11/README.md

 ## Hardware

-`VCC` for both the DHT-10 and SSD OLED display use `3.3`v from the bluepill/blackpill board.
+`VCC` for both the DHT-11 and SSD OLED display use `3.3`v from the bluepill/blackpill board.
 This works when the unit is powered by 5v from the programming dongle and when it is powered by 5v (lithium ion) battery to a `5v` pin on the bluepill/blackpill board.
 It also works when powered by 3.2v LiFePO4 battery to a `3v3` pin on the bluepill/blackpill board.
 Note that 5v power uses the bluepill/blackpill on board regulator to power the 3.3v DHT and OLED.
 Adding anything else may stress the regulator.
 A 3.2v supply does not use the regulator.

-The DHT-10 data pin is connected to pin `A8` on the bluepill/blackpill and has a `10K` pull up resistor.
+The DHT data pin is connected to pin `A8` on the bluepill/blackpill and has a `10K` pull up resistor.
-The DHT-10 `GND` pin is connect to `G` on the bluepill/blackpill.
+The DHT `GND` pin is connect to `G` on the bluepill/blackpill.
-(Only 3 of 4 pins on the DHT-10 are used.)
+(Only 3 of 4 pins on the DHT are used.)

 The display `I2C` interface uses the bluepill/blackpill I2C1 interface.
 On both bluepill and blackpill the DHT `SCK` is connected to pin `B8` and the DHT `SDA` to pin `B9`.